davperez-tech/SOC-Automation/README.md

 - Incident response simulation: Recommendations from the AI were used to simulate SOC actions, such as isolating hosts, reviewing event logs, or resetting credentials.
 This step validated the end-to-end effectiveness of the workflow in improving response efficiency.

 - Post-automation analysis: I observed the lab for repeated alert scenarios, monitoring how the AI-assisted workflow handled incidents over time.
 Metrics included alert processing speed, accuracy of severity assessments, and the usefulness of recommended next steps, providing insight into the practical value of AI integration in SOC operations.

+## Conclusion
+This project provides a fully functional, AI-driven SOC workflow that automates alert processing and incident analysis.
+By leveraging Splunk, N8N, and OpenAI, the lab demonstrates how security teams can increase efficiency and improve response times.
+The setup is intended for educational and portfolio purposes, providing hands-on experience with SOC tools, workflow automation, and AI integration in cybersecurity operations.